leanprover/vscode-lean/README.md

   - `match` is a boolean, where `true` (`false`) means blocks in the tactic state matching `regex` will be included (excluded) in the info view,
   - `flags` are additional flags passed to the [JavaScript RegExp constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).
   - The `name` key is optional and may contain a string that is displayed in the dropdown instead of the full regex details.

+### API settings

+* `lean.suggestionURL` URL to the API endpoint, accepting POST JSON requests containing a dictionary with two fields: `tactic_state` and `prefix`.
+The answer is expected to be a JSON dictionary containing a field `tactic_infos` with a list of dictionaries containing a key `tactic`.

+* `lean.suggestionAPIKey` The API key passed through to the API via the x-api-key header in the request.

 ## Extension commands